 Pain in the back of the leg can be a symptom of a blood clot.
 It can happen after you have been sitting for a very long time.
 The pain will be felt the most when standing on your feet.
-You also may experience redness, and swelling in the leg.
+You also may experience redness and swelling in the leg.

 Blood in the urine

 If you see blood in your urine and have pain in your back, you may have a kidney stone.
 A kidney stone is a small crystal made of minerals that form in your kidney.
 It will move through the tube that carries your urine.
-Also, if you have an increased feeling of having to use the bathroom, have a burning sensation.
+Also, if you have an increased feeling of using the bathroom, have a burning sensation.
 You may also have a bladder infection.

 Back pain is no fun and can be controlled.
-Consider taking your elderly loved ones to the doctor, so that you are well aware of the severity of the pain they are suffering from.
+Consider taking your elderly loved ones to the doctor so that you are well aware of the severity of the pain they are suffering from.
 Furthermore, you can also ask additional questions concerning the health of your elderly.
 All these efforts will go a long way in helping your elderly manage their back problem.
 For more information, check out this site.
 Also, for more information on senior care, check out this link as well.

 It can be difficult to attend to your loved one with back problems, but it’s not impossible.
 With the right knowledge, you can do this.
 Don’t forget about taking care of yourself and keeping your business going while you are caregiving.
-I’m here to assist you on this journey, schedule your planning session with me so we can look at how to keep your life and your business running smoothly.
+I’m here to assist you on this journey.
+Schedule your planning session with me so we can look at how to keep your life and your business running smoothly.
 Finally, check out this post on body mechanics.

 Smart Tips To Help With Back Problems Now!